-patternRepeatLength: the length of the repeating pattern of flashes and tones, in timeline ticks pattern: the mid-point times of the repeating pattern of flashes and tones, in timeline ticks checkLight1AgainstTimeline: if true, then light sensor 1 is checked against the timeline.
+patternRepeatLength: the length of the repeating pattern of flashes and tones, in timeline ticks pattern: the mid-point times of the repeating pattern of flashes and tones, in timeline ticks; the first point should be 0.

+checkLight1AgainstTimeline: if true, then light sensor 1 is checked against the timeline.
 (See section 5.2.1.12 for details of the light sensor positions).